 Less traveled trails in Krka National Park, Part 2

-As soon as the temperatures cool down a bit, usually September and October, I start to feel a hiking urge.
-Seeing leaves starting to change their leafy coat from green to golds, oranges and reds is my visual cue to get my feet in motion.
+As soon as the temperatures cool down a bit, usually in September and October, I start to feel a hiking urge.
+Seeing leaves starting to change their leafy coat from green to gold, oranges and reds is my visual cue to get my feet in motion.
 The following 4 hikes are a continuation of my previous blog post.
-The first two trails I describe here are longer and partially forested, the last two are short hikes leading to historical sites.
+The first two trails I describe here are longer and partially forested.
+The last two are short hikes leading to historical sites.

 Since the park boundaries stretch for 50 km (of the total of 72 km long Krka river) along the river, a car is necessary to visit these different sites.
 Most of our off-season guests are digital nomads who travel without a car.
 Hiking, like cooking, is one of our favorite ways to spend our lifetime, so we gladly take our guests out to nature, for a voluntary gas money donation.